benob/gemini/README.md

 -------

 This library supports both Socket and AsyncSocket servers and clients.
 The async variants are prefixed with Async.
-Since Gemini requires TLS, you have to provide a certFile and keyFile associated to your domain name.
+Since Gemini requires TLS, you have to provide a certificate and private key associated with your domain name.

 Example server:
 ```
 import gemini

-proc handle(req: Request) {.async.} =
+proc handle(req: Request) =
   await req.respond(Success, "text/gemini", "# Hello world")

 var server = newGeminiServer(certFile = "fullchain.pem", keyFile = "privkey.pem")